 Ecology and Habitat

 Most crustaceans are aquatic organisms.
-Majority of them live in marine environment but a few live in freshwater.
+The majority of them live in marine environments but some do live in freshwater.
 Some of the crustaceans are terrestrial.
 The terrestrial crustaceans include terrestrial crabs, terrestrial hermit crabs, and the woodlice.
-Most of the crustaceans are independent, they move around their habitat freely.
+Most of the crustaceans are independent, meaning that they move around their habitat freely.
 However, there are a few that are dependent on their hosts.
 Most of these parasitic crustaceans are not adapted to rapidly respond to fluctuations in salinity.
 The bodies of their hosts protect them because the salinity of the body changes gradually compared to the salinity of the water.
 There are also a few species of the crustaceans that are sessile, such as the barnacles.
 Being sessile means that they cannot move on their own, they are attached to substrates such as rocks and corals.

 Crustaceans as Food